-At its heart, programming involves manipulating data stored in variables.
+At its core, programming involves manipulating data stored in variables.
 Python is dynamically typed, meaning you don't need to declare a variable's type explicitly.
 However, understanding the primary data types is important for effective data handling.

 count = 100